-OMAHA (DTN) -- A dry weekend ahead in Argentina, and a developing variable rainfall pattern in Brazil, are the key weather items for the commodity trade's attention Friday.
+OMAHA (DTN) -- A drier forecast for central Argentina and improved world winter wheat moisture are the key weather items for the commodity trade's attention Thursday.

 Bryce Anderson can be reached at email@example.com